thomaslnx/thomaslnx/README.md

 > I'm a JavaScript Full-Stack Engineer
 >experienced in ReactJS, NextJS, NodeJS, TypeScript, GraphQL, REST Api.
 Also, I like to learn somethings
 >besides that ones which I work like C language and
 >to play with Arduino.
-Still JR in some ways, but
->working very hard to become a fully complete
->programmer.
+I have experience working asynchronous with international team using english as main language.

 ## 🛠 **Main Languages**

 ![](https://img.shields.io/badge/JavaScript-script-yellow?style=flat-square&logo=javascript) <br>
 ![](https://img.shields.io/badge/TypeScript-script-blue?style=flat-square&logo=TypeScript) <br>